iluvjava/Maths/Notebook 2.0/AMATH 561 (Probability Theory)/Random Variables.md

 > \forall B\in \text{Borel}(\mathbb{R}): X^{-1}(B) \in \mathcal{F}
 > $$

-If the for all elements in the borel set on reals, the preimage o fthe R.V is in the event spaces, then this mapping is called a random variable.
-And the preimage is defined as:
+If the for all elements in the Borel set on reals, the pre-image of the R.V is in the event spaces, then this mapping is called a random variable.
+And the pre-image is defined as:

 > $$
 > X^{-1}(B) = \{\omega \in \Omega: X(w) \in B\}